 In 2005, most Councils in NSW remained committed to food regulation work.
 An Issues and Options Paper sought feedback on the following three levels of food surveillance service levels which are available to Councils.

 Category A - Minimal base role only

 Category B - Category A plus

-- For food service and retail businesses: - Food Safety Standard compliance and enforcement service agreement - Basic labelling compliance and enforcement service agreement any other role negotiated directly between Council and the NSW Food Authority
+- For food service and retail businesses; - Food Safety Standard compliance and enforcement service agreement - Basic labelling compliance and enforcement service agreement

 Category C - Category A & B plus